microsoft/vscode-makefile-tools/README.md

 If you need to pass additional arguments to your targets, update the `makefile.launchConfigurations` by adding the `binaryArgs` property to the configuration.

+# Troubleshooting

+We documented the settings and configurations needed for a select number of repositories that we have tested.
+The document can be found here: [docs/repositories.md](./docs/repositories.md).
+Contributions to this document (e.g. for additional repositories that we have not tested) are welcome.

+A more in-depth troubleshooting guide can be found here: [docs/troubleshooting.md](./docs/troubleshooting.md)

 # Feedback and Suggestions

-Let us know what you think!
+We'd love to hear what you think!
 If you are having trouble with the extension, please [open an issue](https://github.com/microsoft/vscode-makefile-tools/issues/new).

-Since we don't have any other feedback channels available yet, you can also open an issue to report what you like about the extension or which features are the most useful to you.
+You can also leave us a rating on the VS Code Marketplace and let us know what you like about the extension or would like to see improved.

 # Contributing